bethz/bloomfilter/README.md

 # DevOps
 No DevOps at this time.

-# bloomfilter
+# bloomfilter note

-- left \n at end of line - add newline=None
-- close files
-- try to read non existant file
-- hard to write test for false positive
-    However, how do we write unit tests for false positives?
+- it's difficult to write test for false positive However, how do we write unit tests for false positives?
 It’s impossible to write a conclusive unit test for the “includes” method since returning True does not necessarily mean the word exists.
 We can run the test repeatedly to determine the probability of getting a false positive and determine if that matches our theoretical calculations, but, as Prashanth brought up, this kind of testing isn’t unit testing because running the same test doesn’t always return True.